Marzzana/overthewire-bandit-writeups/01-basics.md

 Eventually, I found the file inside `maybehere07`.
 Password revealed.

+Interestingly, the password itself included a bunch of trailing spaces - a small but important detail to catch.

 **Key concepts:** Using `ls -l` to inspect file sizes, navigating nested directories, `cd ..` to move up.

 ---